Carolyn Attneave: Early life and education

-Carolyn Lewis Attneave (July 2, 1920 – June 22, 1992) was born in El Paso, Texas, to Scandinavian and Delaware Native American parents.
+Attneave was born in El Paso, Texas, to Scandinavian and Delaware Native American parents.
 Attneave spent most of her early years in South Texas, but frequently spent summers with her Delaware relatives in Oklahoma.
 Her culturally aware upbringing would go on to influence her decision to research diversity.
 Attneave earned a bachelor's in English and Theatre at Chico State College in California in 1940.
 She would stay at Chico state College to earn another bachelor's in secondary education.
-After spending six years as a school teacher, she earned both her master's and doctorate in clinical psychology from Stanford University in 1947 and 1952, respectively.
+After spending six years as a school teacher.
+She earned a master’s degree in counseling psychology from Stanford in 1947 and a Ph.D. in clinical psychology in 1952, making her one of the first Native Americans to hold a doctorate in psychology.
+During World War II, Attneave served in the United States Coast Guard Reserve, where she trained enlisted men.
+This experience sparked her interest in group dynamics and influenced her later work on network interventions.